 .
 University of Rochester students may have the option to do a senior thesis

-Our undergraduates have the opportunity to present their work at the Frontiers in Optics (APS-DLS & OSA) Symposium on Undergraduate Research
+Our students have the opportunity to present their work at the Frontiers in Optics (APS-DLS & OSA) Symposium on Undergraduate Research

 Past undergraduate projects (partial list)